Air quality in Durham City

 Air quality monitoring is carried out at a number of locations in the city, including main transport routes.
 To see the locations see our air quality monitoring map.
 This monitoring provides a monthly average pollution concentration reading.

-We also currently operate a continuous air quality monitor at New Elvet and the results can be viewed on the Air Quality England website (see offsite links).
+We also currently operate a continuous air quality monitor at the junction of Hawthorn Terrace and Sutton Street (A690) and the results can be viewed on the Air Quality England website (see offsite links).

 Because nitrogen dioxide levels have been identified as a problem, more detailed assessments of the air quality have been carried out.
 A detailed assessment for the following areas of Durham city can be downloaded below: